 Kansas City Regional Professional Development Center (KCRPDC)

 The Kansas City Regional Professional Development Center (KCPDC) is one of nine regional professional development centers in Missouri, partially funded by the Department of Elementary and Secondary Education and serving schools, districts and educators in the Kansas City region.
 The mission of the KCPDC is to build the capacity of educators to maximize student performance through high quality professional development.
 Programs sponsored by the KCRPDC include, but are not limited to:

+Migrant Education and English Language Learning (MELL).
 The Missouri Migrant Education and English Language Learning program (MELL) is designed to use existing resources to better serve all English Language Learning (ELL) and migrant students in the state of Missouri.
 The MELL program works to prevent duplicate services and allows most funds to swiftly reach any and all Missouri school districts with children of need.

+Missouri School-Wide Positive Behavior Support.
 Missouri School-wide Positive Behavior Support is a partnership among the Missouri Department of Elementary and Secondary Education (DESE), The University of Missouri-Columbia (MU) Center for School-wide Positive Behavior Support and the Office of Special Education Programs (OSEP) Center on Positive Behavioral Interventions and Supports, University of Oregon and Connecticut.
 The program facilitates teachers and administrators in implementing a behavior culture and climate to increase learning.

-This Missouri Professional Learning Communities Project (PLC) evolved from the Missouri Accelerated Schools Project which had served as a school reform initiative for many years.
+Professional Learning Communities.
+The Missouri Professional Learning Communities Project (PLC) evolved from the Missouri Accelerated Schools Project which had served as a school reform initiative for many years.
 PLC consultants work with building leadership teams during a multi-year process to implement school-wide reform.

+Curriculum, Instructional and Assessment Support.
 Consultants at the KCPDC are available to assist teachers and administrators in reviewing, designing and implementing effective curriculum, instructional strategies and assessments.